cs-witch/social-media/README.md

 v1.0
 Front-end user can create a title and content, save the post and store messages.
 RESTful API created with Node.js and Express.js.
 Angular HTTP client added to fetch posts from front-end to backend.
 Fixed CORS errors.

 v1.1 Added POST backend point.
 Connected Angular to server side.
 Implemented Mongodb and Mongoose.
+Added Routing between My Messages (saved posts) and New Posts.

 ## Development server